bcw222/chromium-website/site/developers/design-documents/ui-localization/index.md

 Note: changing a message description without changing the message itself or adding a meaning attribute does not trigger a retranslation of a string.

-#### Examples of good message descriptions
+**Examples of good message descriptions:**

-> Source text: "US city or zip" Description: The message is displayed in gray in
+1. Source text: "US city or zip"
-> an empty search box for a movie showtimes location.
-Localize by country to
-> name city and optional postal code. *Comment: This description clearly
+    * Description: The message is displayed in gray in an empty search box for a movie showtimes location.
+Localize by country to name city and optional postal code.
-> explains where the source text appears in the UI, and gives instructions on
+    * *Comment: This description clearly explains where the source text appears in the UI, and gives instructions on how the message should be adapted for non-US locales.*
-> how the message should be adapted for non-US locales.* Source text: "Zoom"
+2. Source text: "Zoom"
-> Description: Clicking the Zoom menu command launches help on how to zoom.
-Try
-> to limit translations to 10 characters. *Comment: A thorough description tells
+    * Description: Clicking the Zoom menu command launches help on how to zoom.
+Try to limit translations to 10 characters.
-> what the source text plays does, what it triggers, and states a character
+    * *Comment: A thorough description tells what the source text plays does, what it triggers, and states a character limit as well as a rationale.*
-> limit as well as a rationale.* Source text: "Account budget increased"
+3. Source text: "Account budget increased"
-> Description: This text is the placeholder in the sentence 'PLACEHOLDER from X
+    * Description: This text is the placeholder in the sentence 'PLACEHOLDER from X to Y'
-> to Y' *Comment: Since the string is only part of a sentence, this description
-> provides essential information about context, and alerts the translator that
-> it will appear as part of a longer UI message.*
+    * *Comment: Since the string is only part of a sentence, this description provides essential information about context, and alerts the translator that it will appear as part of a longer UI message.*

-#### Examples of poor message descriptions
+**Examples of poor message descriptions:**

-> Source text: "All" Description: The word "All" in the phrase "Select: All
+1. Source text: "All"
+    * Description: The word "All" in the phrase "Select: All None"
-> None" *Comment: Good immediate context, but unclear what "all" refers to.
+    * *Comment: Good immediate context, but unclear what "all" refers to.*
-> Suggested description: Appears in the phrase "Select: All None" and refers to
+    * *Suggested description: Appears in the phrase "Select: All None" and refers to message threads.*
-> message threads.* Source text: "PLACEHOLDER from X to Y" Description:
+2. Source text: "PLACEHOLDER from X to Y"
-> Describes account budget changes *Comment: It is not clear what the
-> placeholders are used for.
-Suggested description: Describes account budget
+    * Description: Describes account budget changes
+    * *Comment: It is not clear what the placeholders are used for.*
-> changes; PLACEHOLDER is one of "account budget increased" or "account budget
+    * *Suggested description: Describes account budget changes; PLACEHOLDER is one of "account budget increased" or "account budget decreased"; X and Y are both dollar amounts.*
-> decreased"; X and Y are both dollar amounts.* Source text: "We could not send
+3. Source text: "We could not send your message.
-> your message.
 A space alien ate it.
 Please try again in a few minutes."
-> Description: A funny error message. *Comment: Translators will translate the
+    * Description: A funny error message.
-> message literally, so if they should be creative, the message description
-> should let them know that.
-Also, "space alien" may not be culturally
+    * *Comment: Translators will translate the message literally, so if they should be creative, the message description should let them know that.
+Also, "space alien" may not be culturally appropriate.*
-> appropriate.
-Better Description: An error message.
-Since humor varies across
-> cultures, use an appropriate translation for the error.
-It doesn't have to be
-> a direct translation.*
+    * *Better Description: An error message.
+Since humor varies across cultures, use an appropriate translation for the error.
+It doesn't have to be a direct translation.*